-- Bachelor in Chemical Engineering;
+- 1. Bachelor in Chemical Engineering; OR

-OR

 - 2. Bachelor degree in a related field of study from an accredited higher education institution with a minimum

 - 3. GPA of 3.0 on a 4.0 scale.

-- 1. The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; - 2.
-A valid (within two years) IELTS Academic Test Report Form with an overall band of 6.0 with no individual band score (reading, writing, speaking, and listening) below 6.0; OR - A valid (within two years) TOEFL score of 90 and minimum scores of 17 in listening, 18 in reading, 20 in speaking, and 35 in writing; OR - 4.
-A valid (within two years) iBT score of 72.
+- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; - 2.
+A valid (within two years) IELTS Academic Test Report Form with an overall band of 6.0 with no individual band score (reading, writing, speaking, and listening) below 6.0; OR - 3.
+A valid (within two years) TOEFL iBT score of 72 and minimum scores of 17 in listening, 18 in reading, 20 in speaking, and 17 in writing.

-- Academic transcripts related to the Bachelor degree and/or post graduate diploma presented upon application, OR - 2.
-Applicants who have not completed a related Bachelor Program may be considered for entry, and these applicants may be required to successfully complete one or more Bachelor courses to prepare them for success in this Master's Program.
+- Academic transcripts related to the Bachelor degree and/or post graduate diploma presented upon application.
+OR - Applicants who have not completed a related Bachelor Program may be considered for entry, and these applicants may be required to successfully complete one or more Bachelor courses to prepare them for success in this Master's Program.